rust-lang/highfive/README.md

 ```

 The `groups` section allows you to alias lists of usernames.
 You should
-specify at least one user in the group "all"; others are optional.
+specify at least one user in the group "all".
+Others are optional.

-The `dirs` section is where you map directories of the repo to users or
+In the `dirs` section, you map directories of the repository to users or
-groups who're eligible to review PRs affecting it.
+groups who're eligible to review PRs.
 This section can be left
 blank.

 `contributing` specifies the contribution guide link in the message which